Finfra/jenkins_quickstart/README.md

-# if u has reboot, do this
+# If ur os has rebooted then do this.
 vagrant ssh jm2 -c "sudo docker start artifactory"